tianyuGuan/tianyuGuan.github.io/_pages/publications.md

 The Canadian Journal of Statistics 50 (4), 1254 - 1269.

 5. Guan, T., Lin, Z., and Cao, J. (2020).
 Estimating Truncated Functional Linear Models with a Nested Group Bridge Approach.
 Journal of Computational and Graphical Statistics 29 (3), 620 - 628.
+An R package \emph{ngr} has been developed for implementing the proposed method.

 6. Guan, T., Ho, J., Krider, R., Cao, J., and Fogg, A. (2023+).
 How Do Pre-Launch Online Movie Reviews In uence Box O ce Revenues?
 Under review.